Klug was the representative for Wisconsin’s 2nd congressional district and was a Republican. He served from 1991 to 1998.

 - H.R.
 3548 (104th): States Rights Act of 1996

 From Jan 1991 to Dec 1998, Klug missed 104 of 4,581 roll call votes, which is 2.3%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: